 The decision to use scaling will be recorded in the meeting minutes.
 This will include a rationale, the data used to support this decision as well as any External Examiner’s comments.
 The information in the minutes will be used to communicate any scaling decisions to those students affected.

-An annual report on instances of scaling is read by each Board of Studies and the University’s Learning, Teaching & Quality Committee (Chaired by the Pro-Vice-Chancellor (Learning & Teaching)).
+An annual report on instances of scaling is read by each Board of Studies and the University’s Education, Quality and Standards Committee (Chaired by the Pro-Vice-Chancellor (Education)).
 This means the University is always aware of the use of scaling and the reasons for it.